Bachelor of Science in Nursing Freshman Entry

 To be considered for admission, prospective students must meet the following criteria:

-- At least one term with a minimum of 9 semester or 14 quarter units of academic courses completed in the past 2 years with a GPA for the term of 2.50 or better.
+- At least one term with a minimum of 9 semester or 14 quarter units of academic courses completed in the past two years

 - If you have attended a nursing program at another college or university, a statement explaining your reasons for seeking a transfer will be required.
 Additionally, a letter from the Dean or Director of your nursing program indicating that you are in good standing and eligible for continued enrollment in the nursing program will be required.